Super Bowl LVII: Aftermath

+President Joe Biden with the Kansas City Chiefs on June 5, 2023.

 The Chiefs successfully defended their Super Bowl title by winning Super Bowl LVIII the following season over the San Francisco 49ers, becoming the first team to repeat as Super Bowl champions since the 2003 and 2004 New England Patriots.
 The Super Bowl LVIII win, being the Chiefs' third Super Bowl win and fourth Super Bowl appearance in five seasons, led many sports commentators to establish the team as a dynasty.

 The Eagles started the following season with a 10–1 record, the best in the league.
 However, the Eagles faltered down the stretch, losing five of their last six games and falling to second place in the NFC East behind the Dallas Cowboys, and the 5-seed in the NFC.
 They were subsequently blown out by the Tampa Bay Buccaneers in the Wild Card round.
 Their late-season collapse is considered by many to be one of the worst in NFL history.
 The Eagles promptly fired offensive coordinator Brian Johnson and defensive coordinator Sean Desai within a week of their playoff exit.

-The Chiefs and Eagles rematched in Super Bowl LIX two years later.
+Super Bowl LIX two years later featured a rematch of the Chiefs and Eagles.
 In that game, Kansas City became the first two-time defending Super Bowl champion to play for a chance to win a third straight Super Bowl championship.
 However, Philadelphia defeated Kansas City 40–22 in the rematch, denying the Chiefs their three-peat bid.